Unital operator spaces and discrete groups: Abstract

 \section{Abstract}

-The first result regards reflexive unital masa bimodules acting on a Hilbert space.
-We show that any such space can be written as an intersection of terms $\alfa+\vhta$, $\alfa$ and $\vhta$ being CSL algebras.
-Next, we introduce the trivial intersection property for concrete operator spaces and we show that a unital space with this property has no nontrivial boundary ideals.
-We provide various examples of spaces with this property, such as strongly reflexive masa bidmodules and completely distributive CSL algebras.
-We show that unital operator spaces acting on $\ell^2(\Gamma)$ for any set $\Gamma$, that contain the masa $\ell^\infty(\Gamma)$, possess the trivial intersection property, and we use this to prove that a unital surjective complete isometry between such spaces is actually a unitary equivalence.
+We introduce the trivial intersection property for concrete operator spaces and we show that a unital space with this property has no nontrivial boundary ideals.
+We provide various examples of such spaces, among which are strongly reflexive masa bimodules and completely distributive CSL algebras.
+We show that unital operator spaces acting on $\ell^2(\Gamma)$ for any set $\Gamma$, that contain the masa $\ell^\infty(\Gamma)$, possess the trivial intersection property, and we use this to prove that a unital surjective complete isometry between such spaces is a unitary equivalence.
 Then, we apply these results to $w^*$-closed $\ell^\infty(G)$-bimodules acting on $\ell^2(G)$ for a group $G$ and we relate them to algebraic properties of $G$.